sir3mat/cvcs/docs/REID.md

 Pedestrian reid module is performed using the [torchreid](https://github.com/KaiyangZhou/deep-person-reid/tree/master/torchreid) implementation to train our model.

 # How to use
-An adaption of torchvision's detection reference code is done to train Faster R-CNN on a portion of the MOTSynth dataset.

 - To generate reid images and the csv files necessary for training: